by David C. Grabbe

 Part One showed that wherever there is a government of man, it tends to take on greater power and responsibility as the governed relinquish their liberty for the sake of being taken care of.
 Within the world, this is known as a "Nanny State."
-The church is not immune to this pressure, and Jesus Christ's instruction in Luke 22:24-26 illustrates that when this happens, it indicates that those involved are behaving like "Gentiles."
-They act like people who do not know God.
+The church is not immune to this pressure, and Jesus Christ's instruction in Luke 22:24-26 illustrates that when this happens, it indicates that those involved are behaving like Gentiles—that is, they act like people who do not know God.

 The problem of Nannyism, though, does not lie only with those in authority; the actions of the people often invite the government to step in and assume responsibility that is not theirs.
 When a people are rebellious, they invite a crushing response.
 When they will not work to provide for themselves, they invite the government to enlarge itself in order to do for the people what the people should do on their own.